 If you think you could be unexpectedly pregnant, it’s understandable that you may feel overwhelmed and unsure of what to do.
+Rest assured, as we analyze the different considerations of abortion vs. adoption to help you have a better understanding of each unplanned pregnancy option.

 If making a choice to parent sounds daunting right now, you may be considering your other options, including abortion or adoption.
 You need to know a few things about each option before making your choice.